 Step 5: Prepare the Glaze

-While the meatballs are baking, heat a skillet over medium-high heat and add hoisin sauce, rice vinegar, honey, minced garlic, sesame oil, ground ginger, low sodium soy sauce, and sriracha.
-Stir everything together and bring the mixture to a simmer.
-Let it cook for about 5 minutes, allowing the sauce to thicken and develop that irresistible sticky texture.
+While the meatballs are baking, turn your attention to the glaze.
+In a skillet over medium heat, combine hoisin sauce, rice vinegar, honey, minced garlic, sesame oil, low sodium soy sauce, and sriracha.
+Let the mixture come to a gentle boil, stirring occasionally for about 5 minutes, until it thickens slightly and develops a rich, glossy texture.

 Step 6: Coat the Meatballs